faniabdullah/faniabdullah/README.md

 </a>
 <br /> <br />
-Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer, Animation, and VR/AR Enthusiast from Indonesia.
+Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer, Back end Developer, and VR/AR Enthusiast from Indonesia.
 I'm a College Students at STMIK Tasikmalaya
 <br />